cmnarrillos/uned_RRNN/README.md

-This repository contains code samples for the different tasks made associated to the subject ["Redes Neuronales y Complejas"](https://portal.uned.es/portal/page?_pageid=93,71542273&_dad=portal&_schema=PORTAL&idAsignatura=2115612-&idTitulacion=215801) for the academic year 2022-2023.
+This repository contains code samples for the different tasks made associated to the subject ["Redes Neuronales y Complejas"](https://portal.uned.es/portal/page?_pageid=93,71542273&_dad=portal&_schema=PORTAL&idAsignatura=2115612-&idTitulacion=215801) at Universidad Nacional de Educación a Distancia (UNED) for the academic year 2022-2023.

 Different unrelated tasks had to be done, so different